epn-vespa/tutorials/README.md

 # Introduction

 The VESPA team has collected a set of tutorials covering several aspects of planetary sciences: Atmospheres, Surfaces, Magnetospheres, etc.
 These tutorials are provided as text (Markdown, pdf) or video.
+See the [main VESPA site](http://www.europlanet-vespa.eu/).

 <img src="https://vespa.obspm.fr/media/images/European-Union-Flag.svg" width="50" alt="EU flag">   Europlanet 2024 RI has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 871149